maksle/slonik/Readme.md

 I chose Python to iterate quickly.
 It has allowed me to learn and implement more quickly, though Python is considerably slow for this domain.

 ## Features / Ideas
 The ideas for this engine are largely the ideas of existing engines out there.
-Chessprogramming.wikispaces.com has been an especially useful resource.
-The source code for the well known open-source engine, Stockfish, was also especially useful, as well as various research articles in the field of chess AI.
-Of note also the chess engine and white-paper for Giraffe, which has a novel and successful approach (purely TDD for evaluation).
-I took from Giraffe the idea for a probabilistic based search.
-However, many ideas are implemented from a depth based mindset.
+Chessprogramming.wikispaces.com has been an especially useful resource, in addition to various academic articles in the field of chess AI.
+The source code for the well known open-source engine, Stockfish, and the recent ground-breaking chess engine, Giraffe (and the white-paper describing it's ideas), were especially useful.
+I took from Giraffe the idea for a probabilistic based search, though many ideas in Slonik are implemented from a depth based mindset.
 The engine features the following:

 - minimax search (negamax) with alpha-beta pruning
 - quiescence search